One person dead after crash during police chase

 According to the Kansas Highway Patrol Crash Logs, 29-year-old Derek Stortzom of Brooksville, Florida, was driving erratically when a trooper attempted to stop him.

-Stortzum was driving a 2020 Chevrolet Silverado westbound on Highway 283, roughly 15 miles south of Phillipsburg when the trooper attempted a pit maneuver to stop the vehicle.
+Stortzum was driving a 2020 Chevrolet Silverado westbound on U.S. Highway 183, roughly 15 miles south of Phillipsburg when the trooper attempted a pit maneuver to stop the vehicle.

 The vehicle ended up in the north ditch.
 Stortzum was pronounced dead at the scene of the crash.